 The router pod consists of two containers:

-- FRR Container: Runs the Free Range Routing daemon and handles all BGP and EVPN operations
+- FRR Container: Runs the Free Range Routing daemon and handles all BGP and VPN operations

 - Reloader Sidecar: Provides an HTTP endpoint that accepts FRR configuration updates and triggers configuration reloads